Cancel anytime

 - Acquisition Price (USD millions): 370

-- Strategic Rationale: This acquisition expanded Kemper's presence in the specialty auto insurance market and enhanced its distribution capabilities.
+- Strategic Rationale: Expanded Kemper's presence in the specialty auto insurance market, particularly in urban areas, and diversified its distribution channels.

 Growth Trajectory and Initiatives